platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

 **Nov.
 2, 6PM @ CSE 4258**

-> The state is therefore by no means a power imposed on society from without...
-Rather, it is a product of society at a particular stage of development; it is the admission that this society has involved itself in insoluble self-contradiction and is cleft into irreconcilable antagonisms which it is powerless to exorcise.
-But in order that these antagonisms, classes with conflicting economic interests, shall not consume themselves and society in fruitless struggle, a power, apparently standing above society, has become necessary to moderate the conflict and keep it within the bounds of “order”; and this power, arisen out of society, but placing itself above it and increasingly alienating itself from it, is the state.
+> The state...is the admission that this society has involved itself in insoluble self-contradiction and is cleft into irreconcilable antagonisms which it is powerless to exorcise.
+But in order that these antagonisms, classes with conflicting economic interests, shall not consume themselves and society in fruitless struggle, a power, apparently standing above society, has become necessary to moderate the conflict and keep it within the bounds of “order”; and this power...is the state.
 >
 > &mdash; Frederick Engels, [*The Origin of the Family, Private Property and the State*](https://www.marxists.org/archive/marx/works/1884/origin-family/index.htm) (1884)